fredhutchio/tfcb_2019/lectures/lecture17/README.md

 which as you can see, is the file name, then a colon, then a description of the file.

-Make a Python script that runs `file` on each file in `../lecture09/`, extracts just the descriptions, and sorts them.
+Make a Python script that runs `file` on each file in `../lecture09/`, extracts just the descriptions (hint: see the Python `split()` function), sorts them, and prints them.

 You can use the `ps-count.py` script in this directory as a template (in particular the invocation of `subprocess.check_output`).